gustavocxavier/news-text-to-predict-return/README.md

 # News Text to Predict Return

-## Introduction
+## Overview

-This repository hosts the code for "news-text-to-predict-return", a project initially conceived as a research endeavor to explore the potential of Natural Language Processing (NLP) methods and Machine Learning (ML) models for predicting Brazilian stock returns based on news articles.
+The "news-text-to-predict-return" project is a research initiative aimed at exploring Natural Language Processing (NLP) methods and Machine Learning (ML) models for predicting the stock returns of the Brazilian stock market.
+The project utilizes data from G1, the leading news portal in Brazil, to extract relevant textual information.
+The primary goal is to leverage NLP and ML techniques to analyze news content and forecast stock returns.

 ## Motivation

 Financial markets are notoriously complex and influenced by various factors, including economic indicators, political events, and, to some extent, news sentiment.
 This project aims to explore the feasibility of using news text as a non-traditional data source to predict stock returns, potentially providing valuable insights for investors and analysts.

-## Data and Methodology

-- Data Source: G1, the most prominent news portal in Brazil.
-- Data Acquisition: Utilizing the `beatfulsoup` library, we scrape relevant news articles related to Brazilian stocks.
-- Text Preprocessing: The raw text undergoes cleaning and feature engineering to prepare it for ML models.
-This includes steps like tokenization, stop word removal, stemming/lemmatization, and TF-IDF vectorization.
-- Time Series Splitting: To prevent data leakage and ensure robust model evaluation, we implement time series splitting for training, validation, and testing sets.
-- AutoML: We leverage AutoML libraries like `Pycaret` or to automate the search for the optimal ML model and hyperparameters for return prediction.

 ## Key Features